-Sequences and series including progressions questions may appear in GMAT quant section.
+Sequences and series including arithmetic progression (AP) and geometric progressesion (GP) questions may appear in GMAT quant section.
 You could expect 1 to 2 questions covering this concept in both variants - GMAT Problem Solving (mainly as a word problem) and GMAT Data Sufficiency.

-Here is a typical solved example from this chapter.
+Here is a typical solved example in Wizako's GMAT Book from this chapter

 There are 4 terms in an A.P. such that the sum of the two means is 21 and the product of the extremes is 54.
 What are the terms of the A.P?